yell0wd0g/streams-mediastreamtrack/README.md

 Whereas use cases that do not depend explicitly on timing are not enabled but are enhanced:

-- Producing per-frame analysis and transformations, e.g. average brightness, and the endless array of digital image processing algorithms, e.g. edge enhancement or chrome keying.
+- Producing per-frame analysis and transformations and the endless array of digital image processing algorithms, e.g. edge enhancement or chrome keying.
 - Adjusting the presentation timestamp of the media to speed up or slow down video, hence creating a timelapse or slow-motion effect.

 ### Possible future use cases ?